kanyshaiosmonova/Frontend-Mentor-Challenges/QR-Code-component/README.md

 ## Acknowledgments

 I've got inspiration from Thomas Sankara's solution on his [Youtube channel](https://www.youtube.com/watch?v=JFyMWwOxHYM).
 Thanks to him I've learnt some new things and solved this challenge faster

+## The challenge

+I tried to build out this order summary card component and get it looking as close to the design as possible.

+## Got feedback for me?

+I love receiving feedback!
+I'm always looking to improve my coding skills.
+So if you have anything you'd like to mention, please email kanyshai.osmonova.kk@gmail.com